telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 ### HTML Structure and DOM Placement

-With regard to the CSS selectors or element discovery via Javascript, take into account that, by default, the Window is created as a child of the `<body>` element.
+With regard to the CSS selectors or element discovery via JavaScript, take into account that, by default, the Window is created as a child of the `<body>` element.
 This behavior is configurable via the [`appendTo` setting](/api/javascript/ui/window#configuration-appendTo).

 The example below demonstrates the possible markup before the initialization of the Kendo UI Window.